allwavemedia/markitdown-ui/ui/README.md

 2. Open your web browser to http://localhost:7860

 ### Converting Files
 1. Click "File Conversion" tab
-2. Upload files using the file picker or drag & drop
+2. Drag and drop files or click to select
-3. Enter output filename (without .md extension)
-4. Choose output directory
+3. Preview the conversion result
-5. Click "Convert Files"
+4. Click "Convert to Markdown"
+5. Choose save location in the dialog (original filename will be suggested)
 6. Monitor progress and view results

 ### Converting URLs

 1. Click "URL Conversion" tab
 2. Enter webpage URL
-3. Enter output filename (without .md extension)
-4. Choose output directory
-5. Click "Convert URL"
+3. Click "Convert to Markdown"
+4. Choose save location in the dialog (URL-based filename will be suggested)
-6. Monitor progress and access converted file
+5. Monitor progress and access converted file

 ## Error Handling